PrimeFameStudio/Primefame/README.md

 ## Getting Started

 *The main analytical tools and advanced guides are currently being prepared for public release.
 We are updating the documentation.
-Please check back soon for the full setup instructions and our official platform link!*
+Please check back soon for the full setup instructions and our official platform https://primefamestudio.com

 ## Acknowledgements